- Home

 What is the NSS?

-Its compulsory for most publicly funded higher education providers in England, Wales, Northern Ireland, and Scotland to take part in the survey which canvases nearly half a million students across the UK.
+It’s compulsory for most publicly funded higher education providers in England, Wales, Northern Ireland, and Scotland to take part.
+The survey canvasses nearly half a million students across the UK.
+But while unis must give students a chance to give their feedback, it’s not compulsory for students to do the survey or complete all questions.

 What data does it collect?